SiAshbery/simstagram/README.md

 ## Known Issues/TODOs

-- Build Simstagram
 - Tests for Session Controller are all currently pending untill I can research how best to approach them
 - If rspec tests are failing citing "TypeError: wrong argument type Integer (expected Proc)" This is a bug with Ruby MRI 2.4.0 https://bugs.ruby-lang.org/issues/13107.
 Please ensure you are using Ruby 2.4.1

 ## Acknowledgement
-- Thanks to Jenny Wem (https://github.com/wemmm) for showing me how to write a good README
+- Thanks to [Jenny Wem](https://github.com/wemmm) for showing me how to write a good README

 ## Other Matters